 - Determine the leaseholder nodes for the keys to back up.

 - Provide a plan to the nodes that will execute the data export (typically the leaseholder node).

-To map out the storage location's directory to which the nodes will write the data, the coordinator identifies the type of backup.
+To map out the storage location's directory where the nodes will write the data, the coordinator identifies the type of backup.
 This determines the name of the new (or edited) directory to store the backup files in.
-For example, if there is an existing full backup in the target storage location, the upcoming backup will be incremental and therefore append to the full backup after any existing incremental layers discovered in it.
+For example, if there is an existing full backup already exists in the target storage location, the next backup will be incremental and therefore will be appended to the full backup after any existing incremental layers discovered in it.

-For more information on how CockroachDB structures backups in storage, see Backup collections.
+For more information on how CockroachDB structures backups in storage, refer to Backup collections.

 Key and time range resolution